ARE2020-G6G7/rumeurs/index.md

  Nos projets de recherche documentaire comprennent l'étude de la propagation de fake news et des facteurs qui facilitent leur diffusion à grande échelle, comparées aux informations véridiques et vérifiées.
 En particulier, il est nécessaire de simuler un réseau social comme Twitter et de voir comment les informations sont transférées d'une personne à une autre.

-## Spreading of Fake-News sociaux
+## Spreading of Fake-News
-Fake news are widely spread through multiple network, they are created by a group of person who aims to manipulate people's opinions and the reality, to the benefit of a lobby, an ideology,etc...
+Fake news are widely spread through multiple network, they are created by a group of person who aims to manipulate people's opinions and the reality, to the benefit of a lobby, an ideology, etc...
 They could be used by official journalists so they can write serious article for well known newspaper.

-Our project is to study the spreading of fake news, fin the factor that helps the spread of those news, and compare it to the spreading of real official information.
-In paticular, we will simulate a social network such as Twitter to see how the information spread in between the ursers.
+Our project is to study the spreading of fake news, find the factor that helps the spread of those news, and compare it to the spreading of real official information.
+In particular, we will simulate a social network such as Twitter to see how the information spread in between the users.

 ## Présentation de l'équipe